Table of Contents

 When other treatments fail to bring results, doctors will propose other diagnostic tests like electromyography, myelography, and discography to analyze the necessity for surgery.

+Do you know, how to heal disc herniations quickly?
 Most of the herniations can be cured naturally without the need for surgery.
+For mild herniations, applying heat or cold therapy would be beneficial.
+It would reduce inflammation and help in reducing the pain.
 Conservative treatments like physical therapy or chiropractic therapy could do wonders in curing most of the herniations.
 People with overweight are advised to follow weight loss therapy.

 - Disc herniation exercises:

-After being diagnosed with a disc herniation you may think that you cannot exercise as it may hurt your back.
+is walking good for herniated disc? yes, of course.
+Walking is an apt exercise for people with disc herniations, as it improves blood circulation and oxygen and nutrients flow to the spine, which would heal the disc herniation fast.
+After being diagnosed with a spinal disc herniation you may think that you cannot exercise as it may hurt your back.
 But the reality is certain exercises can give you permanent relief from the pain.
 Abdominal and back strengthening exercises and nerve mobilization exercises help to relieve the pain.

 - Pain medications and Injections to treat herniation: